DevAgnihotri/MCA_Notes/Sem_3/CC/Unit_2.md

 > We use PaaS when we want to **create and deploy apps** easily without buying or managing hardware and software tools ourselves.

-The cloud provider gives us everything we need — operating systems, databases, storage, networks, and development tools — all in one place.
+The cloud provider gives us all the development tools in one place.

 ---